Data Warehouse as a Service (DWaaS): Transforming Analytics with the Cloud

 • Managed Services: Providers handle infrastructure management, maintenance, and updates.

-• Integration: Seamlessly integrate DWaaS with other cloud services and tools.
+• Integration: Seamlessly integrate DWaaS with other cloud services and data integration tools.

 • High Performance: DWaaS solutions are optimized for fast query performance and can handle complex analytical workloads.